Finally master your camera, even if you've been struggling with it for years.

 25 Year Food Photography Professional Christina Peters, with clients such as: Coffee Bean & Tea Leaf, Bath & Body Works, Brookside Chocolates, Bumble Bee Tuna, Campbell’s Soups, Cici’s Pizza, Kraft, Libby’s, Marriott Hotels, Nestle, Pinkberry Frozen Yogurt, Taco Bell, McDonald’s, Burger King, Dominos Pizza, Whole Foods Market, Walmart, Weight Watchers, presents a new workshop…

-This workshop intensive will finally get you comfortable with your camera and using natural light for your food photos.
+This course will finally get you comfortable with your camera and using natural light for your food photos.
 The technical instruction is made easy to understand.
 Not only will you get to learn how to use your camera but you’ll learn several food and prop styling techniques, tips and tricks to make your food look fabulous.

 We will talk about the best ways to use natural light to bring out the best in your food.
 There are three natural light demos showing you how to set up your shots for back light, side light and how to do an overhead set.
-There will be several food and prop styling demos as well.
+There are several food and prop styling demos as well.

 WHO IS THIS WORKSHOP FOR?